ceu-lang/ceu/docs/manual/v0.20/docs/statements/parallel_compositions.md

 ```

-They differ only on how trails rejoin and terminate the composition.
+The parallel statements differ only on how trails rejoin and terminate the
+composition.

-The `watching` statement terminates when one of its listed events occur.
+The `watching` statement terminates when one of its specified events occur.
-It evaluates to what the terminating event evaluates which can be captured with
+It evaluates to what the occurring event value(s), which can be captured with
 an optional [assignment](#TODO).

 See also [Parallel Compositions and Abortion](#TODO).